 In order for you to be relevant to the changing times and technology, you have to keep on learning and improving your skills and services.

-New platforms and software programs may arise which is important on your chosen services.
+New platforms and software programs may arise which is important for your chosen services.
 Even if you’re already earning 6 or even 7 figures a month, keep on learning new things and improving the systems you already have.

 Here’s what you need to do for this step: